 Pre-Departure

-One-way airfare, Siem Reap to Manila, PHP 2,397.00
+• One-way airfare, Siem Reap to Manila, PHP 2,397.00

-One-way bus fare, Ho Chi Minh City to Siem Reap, PHP 1,530.00
+• One-way bus fare, Ho Chi Minh City to Siem Reap, PHP 1,530.00

-Looking for an easy-peasy solution to process your visa application and other travel docs, consult iVisa!
+Looking for an easy-peasy solution to process your visa application and other travel documents?
+Consult iVisa!

-SafetyWing is your safeguard for travel medical and health insurance solutions while away from home.
+SafetyWing is your safeguard for travel medical and health insurance while away from home.

 The sky is the limit with Skyscanner if you are looking for better and cheaper flight options for your next trip.

-Make a reservation to one of the most extensive hotels booking services – Agoda.
-It offers unmatched hotel deals!
+Reserve a room on one of the largest online hotel booking platforms, Agoda.
+It offers unbeatable hotel deals!

 Explore the world with HostelWorld!
-Book a hostel and share a space with newfound buddies.
+Make a reservation and share a space with newfound buddies.

 Drive your way to undiscovered places!
 Book a car via Discover Cars and experience hassle-free road trips.

-Want to visit your favorite theme park or museum?
+Would you like to visit your favorite museum and theme park?
 For discounted attraction tickets and tours, look for Klook!

 For transfers from point A to point B, go for 12Go!
-It has extensive coverage of ground transports and ferries, too.
+It has an extensive coverage of ground transports and ferries, too.

 Siem Reap Travel Guide Question: What is the world’s largest religious monument built in the 12th-century?